Thank you for your willingness to serve

 Shining Waters Regional Council is grateful to God for the willingness of lay people who come forward to offer their faith, insight and skill as worship leaders in congregations.
 The following page outlines the standards of practice for Licensed Lay Worship Leaders who serve in Shining Waters.
 It is the hope of the region that these standards of practice will both encourage, honour and inform the members of the Laity as they share their gifts and express their faith while meeting the vital need of a congregation to gather for worship.

-Preparation & Licensing
+Preparation and Licensing

-What’s the process of becoming licensed?
+What is the process of becoming licensed?

 What is required to be a Licensed Lay Worship Leader (LLWL)?